 Judy joined the staff of Ohio Conference in July 1997 and has enjoyed getting to know so many people in the congregations of Ohio Conference.
 Prior to her move to Ohio, Judy worked as a secretary for nearly five years at MMA in Goshen.
 Before her children were born, Judy taught high school home economics classes for nine years in the Bluffton, Norwayne and Fairless school districts.

 Judy was born and raised in Berne, Ind., and graduated from Bluffton College.
-Judy has three young adult children.
+Judy has three young adult children and two grandsons.
 She enjoys brisk walks, flower gardening, reading and trying new recipes.

 Stan joined the staff at the Ohio Conference office in Kidron, Ohio, in December 1994.
 His assignment as financial coordinator was split between Ohio Conference and Choice Books of Ohio, which later merged with Choice Books of Great Lakes.
 In August 2013 he concluded his work with Choice Books of Great Lakes.
 Stan continues to serve as financial coordinator for Ohio Conference on a contract basis.